 Dr. Michael Anthony Hunt is the Dean pro tem of the Faculty of Graduate and Postdoctoral Studies effective January 1, 2024.
-Dr. Hunt is currently Senior Associate Dean, Policy and Programs in G+PS, a role he has held since 2021.
+Dr. Hunt was previously Senior Associate Dean, Policy and Programs in G+PS, a role he held from 2021 to 2024.
 He has led a number of new initiatives that have enhanced collaboration and engagement between G+PS and graduate programs, as well as professional development for graduate program administrators across campus.
 Prior to this, he held the role of Associate Dean, Graduate and Postdoctoral Education in the Faculty of Medicine, which saw the implementation of a graduate student wellbeing strategy, a Faculty-wide peer mentorship program, a dedicated graduate program review process, and programs for supervisors and trainees to foster and maintain healthy and respectful working environments.

 Dr. Michael Hunt's academic appointment is as a Professor in the Department of Physical Therapy.
 His research is at the intersection of human movement, pain and health, and is currently funded by a number of funding bodies, including CIHR and NSERC.
 He completed degrees at UBC and the University of Western Ontario as well as a postdoctoral fellowship at the University of Melbourne.
 He has had the great fortune of working with many outstanding graduate students and postdoctoral fellows over the past 15 years.